cmaxw/devchat-eleventy/src/my-javascript-story/mjs-134-maximiliano-firtman.md

 answer4: ''

 ---
 My JavaScript Story this week welcomes Maximiliano Firtman.
-Jonathan is an educator, speaker, and author.
-He has been a developer since high school and he started out by teaching at Big Nerd Ranch and currently has his own teaching brand.
-He teaches career switchers and senior developers and also has written a book "Functional Design Patterns for Express.js".
-Teaching career switchers has led him to adopt a pedagogy approach to teaching where he focuses on getting people to absorb relevant information faster.
-Some of the lessons he has learned when working with career switchers is the role of failure in the classroom.
-He noticed when something did not work in their code career switchers tended to want to start out again instead of debugging what was wrong with the code.
-Jonathan had to show that most of developing is turning failure into success and getting code that doesn't work bu debugging and asking for help.
+Maximiliano Firtman is a mobile web developer from Buenos Ares, Argentina.
+He has been a developer for 24 years and his most recent focus has been on progressive web apps.

 **Host:** Charles Max Wood